Positive oriented Thompson links: Preliminaries and notation

 The Thompson group admits the following infinite presentation

+Note that the elements $x_0$ and $x_1$ are enough to generate $F$.
 The monoid generated by $x_0, x_1, \ldots$ is denoted by $F_+$ and its elements are said to be positive.
 In this paper we will make use of a graphical description of the elements of $F$.
 Every element of $F$ can be described by a pair of rooted planar binary trees $(T_+,T_-)$ with the same number of leaves \cite{CFP}.
-We draw such pairs of trees in the plane, with on tree upside down on top of the other and the leaves sitting on the natural numbers of the $x$-axis (see Figure \ref{genF} for the generators of $F$).
-Two pairs of trees are equivalent when they differ by a pair of opposing carets, see Figure \ref{caret}.
+These pairs of binary trees are called binary tree diagrams.
+We draw such tree diagrams in the plane, with one tree upside down on top of the other and the leaves sitting on the natural numbers of the $x$-axis (see Figure \ref{genF} for the generators of $F$).
+The binary tree $T_+$, namely the one in the upper-half plane, is called the top tree.
+The other one is the so-called bottom tree.
+Two pairs of binary trees are equivalent when they differ by a pair of opposing carets, see Figure \ref{caret}.
 This equivalence relation allows to define the multiplication in $F$ by the formula $(T_+,T)\cdot (T,T_-):=(T_+,T_-)$.
 The trivial element is represented by any pair $(T,T)$ and $(T_+,T_-)^{-1}=(T_-,T_+)$.